redxaxder/7DRL2022/roadmap.md

   - calm: you tip over the vase. it collapses into a pile of glass. oops!
   - angry: you smash the vase. glass is scattered everywhere.
   - maybe chance for item drop

+- ragdoll redemption plan:
+  - instead of doing a bunch of state handoff from actor to ragdoll when it dies, the ragdoll will act as the "body" of the actor (as its child) while the actor is alive. and when the actor dies, the body will be given to the actor's parent and a timer will let the ragdoll make its final preparations